cs3110/textbook/src/chapters/ds/rb.md

 {{ video_embed | replace("%%VID%%", "giSzhfuTMMA")}}

+### Removal

-**The remove operation.** Removing an element from a red-black tree works analogously.
+Removing an element from a red-black tree works analogously.
 We start with a BST element removal and then do rebalancing.
 When an interior (nonleaf) node is removed, we simply splice it out if it has fewer than two nonleaf children; if it has two nonleaf children, we find the next